-Learning Objective: 02-01 Why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
+Difficulty: 2 Medium Learning Objective: 02-01 Why it is critical for company managers to have a clear strategic vision of where a company needs to head.
+Topic: Strategic Planning

-- 4. Which of the following are integral parts of the managerial process of crafting and executing strategy? - A. Developing a strategic vision, setting objectives, and crafting a strategy - B. Developing a proven business model, deciding on the company's strategic intent, and crafting a strategy - C. Setting objectives, crafting a strategy, implementing and executing the chosen strategy, and deciding how much of the company's resources to employ in the pursuit of sustainable competitive advantage - D. Coming up with a statement of the company's mission and purpose, setting objectives, choosing what business approaches to employ, selecting a business model, and monitoring developments - E. Deciding on the company's strategic intent, setting financial objectives, crafting a strategy, and choosing what business approaches and operating practices to employ
+- 4. Which of the following are integral parts of the managerial process of crafting and executing strategy? - A. developing a strategic vision, Strategic Management, and crafting a strategy - B. developing a proven business model, deciding on the company's strategic intent, and crafting a strategy - C. Strategic Management, crafting a strategy, implementing and executing the chosen strategy, and deciding how much of the company's resources to employ in the pursuit of sustainable competitive advantage - D. coming up with a statement of the company's mission and purpose, Strategic Management, choosing what business approaches to employ, selecting a business model, and monitoring developments - E. deciding on the company's strategic intent, setting financial objectives, crafting a strategy, and choosing what business approaches and operating practices to employ